shreyabagchi/Datascience-Portfolio/index.md

 **Data Science Projects**

 1. [**Market Research Analysis using NLP and Sentiment Analysis**](https://github.com/shreyabagchi/NLP-and-Sentiment-Analysis)
    This project aimed at market research of the varous healthcare products of a company and its competitors.
-Customer reviews and ratings related to these products were scraped from the different social-media platforms including Twitter, Instagram, Glassdoor etc using Tweepy or BeautifulSoup API.
-Then the data was cleaned, stopwords were removed, stemming, bag-of-words  created and finally sentiment analysis was done using nltk library.
+Customer reviews and ratings related to these products were scraped from the different social-media platforms including Twitter, Instagram, Glassdoor etc. Tweepy API/ Beautiful Soup has been used for data scraping.
+Then the data was cleaned, stopwords removed, stemming and lemmatization was performed on the data, and finally sentiment scores were calculated and analyzed.
+The code for webscraping can be found in the below link.
 [Webscraping](https://github.com/shreyabagchi/Webscraping)